uvk18/awesome-ai-tools/README.md

 ## Contributing

-Have an awesome AI tool to suggest?
+Have an awesome AI tool to suggest ?
-Feel free to open an issue or submit a pull request!
+Feel free to open an issue or submit a pull request !
-Please ensure it fits a relevant category and includes:
+Please ensure it fits a relevant category and includes :
 - A short description
 - Accurate free/paid status
 - Official website link